 Virgin Atlantic Clubhouse Lounge – Virgin’s flagship lounge at T3 (upper level, Lounge H, gates 13-22) and one of the world’s best business class airline lounges.
 This 2,500m² lounge has many different sections with funky seating, pool table/games room, library/work space, free WiFi, viewing deck, bar and dining area.
 The Clubhouse Spa provides complimentary spa treatments and haircuts.
-Access is for Virgin Upper Class passengers plus Guest List passengers, Flying Club Gold members and Delta elite.
+Access is for Virgin Atlantic Upper Class and Guest List passengers, Delta One passengers plus Flying Club Gold members and Delta elite.
 Open 0700-2230.

 Heathrow Family Lounge [FREE] – Not an airline lounge but a dedicated facility for family travellers with play areas, kids quiet zones, game areas plus comfortable seating for adults.
 Free to enter, located on the upper level at Lounge A, access lift behind the Ted Baker store, open 0600-2100.

-Qantas Lounge [ONEWORLD] – Qantas is developing a dedicated global lounge at Terminal 3 which will open around October 2017.
+Qantas Lounge [ONEWORLD] – Qantas has been developing a dedicated global lounge at Terminal 3 which will should open by the end of 2017.
 The split-level lounge has a capacity for 230 passengers and will feature a bar and Rockpool menu dining area, business section, shower facilities and a children’s zone.
 Access will be available for Qantas/Oneworld elite, Qantas premium passengers and Qantas Club members.

 Heathrow Terminal 3 Arrivals Lounges

 Virgin Atlantic Revivals Lounge – Virgin’s arrivals lounge on the upper level features 18 shower rooms, valet cleaning service, breakfast bar, Clubhouse spa and free WiFi.
 Access for Virgin and Delta premium and elite passengers.
 Open 0500-1330.

 Emirates Chauffeur Drive Lounge – Emirates has a small arrivals lounge on the ground floor for premium passengers using the onward chauffeur car service.
 The lounge includes 30 seats, newspapers/magazines, drinks/snacks, computer workstations and free WiFi.